ZehuaWang/Docker-Java/README.md

 ### Using Docker compose

+To manage more than one container at the same time for the same application.

 You need: Docker file, YAML configure fule - docker-compose.yml, Manage containers - docker-compose (or docker compose) command.